Overview

 getSparseGRM()

-to combine the temporary files to make aSparseGRMFile
+to combine the temporary files to create aSparseGRMFile

 .